1997 Wimbledon Championships – Men's singles

 Pete Sampras defeated Cédric Pioline in the final, 6–4, 6–2, 6–4 to win the gentlemen's singles tennis title at the 1997 Wimbledon Championships.
-It was his fourth Wimbledon title.
+It was his fourth Wimbledon title and tenth major title overall.

 Richard Krajicek was the defending champion, but lost in the fourth round to Tim Henman.

-Former champions Pat Cash and Michael Stich made their respective final appearances in the main draw of a major.
+This tournament marked the final major appearances of 1987 champion Pat Cash and 1991 champion Michael Stich.

-This was the second year in Wimbledon history, after 1991, that there was play on the Middle Sunday, due to bad weather in the first week.
-The standout match on the Middle Sunday was the epic third round match where British favourite Tim Henman defeated Dutchman Paul Haarhuis 6–7(7–9), 6–3, 6–2, 4–6, 14–12, after Henman had been match point down earlier in the fifth set.
+This was the second year in Wimbledon history, after 1991, where there was play on the Middle Sunday, due to bad weather in the first week.
+The standout match on the Middle Sunday was the epic third-round match where home favourite Tim Henman defeated Paul Haarhuis, 6–7(7–9), 6–3, 6–2, 4–6, 14–12 after saving a match point in the fifth set.